Abstract and concrete

+Another view is that it is the distinction between contingent existence versus necessary existence; however, philosophers differ on which type of existence here defines abstractness, as opposed to concreteness.
+Despite this diversity of views, there is broad agreement concerning most objects as to whether they are abstract or concrete, such that most interpretations agree, for example, that rocks are concrete objects while numbers are abstract objects.

-Abstract objects are most commonly used in philosophy and semantics.
+Abstract objects are most commonly used in philosophy, particularly metaphysics, and semantics.
 They are sometimes called abstracta in contrast to concreta.
 The term abstract object is said to have been coined by Willard Van Orman Quine.
 Abstract object theory is a discipline that studies the nature and role of abstract objects.
 It holds that properties can be related to objects in two ways: through exemplification and through encoding.
 Concrete objects exemplify their properties while abstract objects merely encode them.
 This approach is also known as the dual copula strategy.

 In philosophy

 The type–token distinction identifies physical objects that are tokens of a particular type of thing.
 The "type" of which it is a part is in itself an abstract object.
 The abstract–concrete distinction is often introduced and initially understood in terms of paradigmatic examples of objects of each kind:

 Abstract objects have often garnered the interest of philosophers because they raise problems for popular theories.
 In ontology, abstract objects are considered problematic for physicalism and some forms of naturalism.
 Historically, the most important ontological dispute about abstract objects has been the problem of universals.
 In epistemology, abstract objects are considered problematic for empiricism.
 If abstracta lack causal powers and spatial location, how do we know about them?
 It is hard to say how they can affect our sensory experiences, and yet we seem to agree on a wide range of claims about them.

 Some, such as Ernst Mally, Edward Zalta and arguably, Plato in his Theory of Forms, have held that abstract objects constitute the defining subject matter of metaphysics or philosophical inquiry more broadly.
 To the extent that philosophy is independent of empirical research, and to the extent that empirical questions do not inform questions about abstracta, philosophy would seem especially suited to answering these latter questions.

 In modern philosophy, the distinction between abstract and concrete was explored by Immanuel Kant and G. W. F. Hegel.

-Gottlob Frege said that abstract objects, such as numbers, were members of a third realm, different from the external world or from internal consciousness.
+Gottlob Frege said that abstract objects, such as propositions, were members of a third realm, different from the external world or from internal consciousness.
 (See Popper's three worlds.)